deeplearner0731/xgboost_lime_shap/README.md

 ## Getting Started

+### Main Notebooks for SHAP and LIME Interpretability

+The following notebooks provide end-to-end implementations for different outcome types:

+- `XGBoostML_LIME_SHAP_continuous.ipynb` – Continuous outcomes
+- `XGBoostML_LIME_SHAP_binary.ipynb` – Binary outcomes
+- `XGBoostML_LIME_SHAP_time_to_event.ipynb` – Time-to-event (survival) outcomes

+> **Note:** Each notebook uses a fixed set of hyperparameters for XGBoostML (not necessarily optimal).
+You are encouraged to tune hyperparameters based on your data and application.

 ### Prerequisites

-Please ensure the following dependencies are installed:
+Please ensure the following Python packages are installed:

 - Python 3.7+
 - `xgboost`